leoshimo/vrs/README.md

 the exact source expression to `vrsctl`, so multiline scripts can be evaluated with `lyric-eval-last-sexp` without being read and rewritten as Emacs Lisp.

-- `C-c C-e` evaluates the preceding expression, including its quote prefix.
+- `C-c C-e` evaluates the expression at its closing parenthesis or preceding point, including its quote prefix.
   Try `(ls_srv)` or `(pretty (ls_srv) 60)` to see readable results in the `*Lyric Result*` buffer.
 Top-level strings are displayed as text.
 - `C-c C-r` evaluates the region; `C-c C-c` evaluates the buffer.